sfidan42/sfidan42/README.md

 12) ft_irc: ***Not yet avaliable***
 13) Inception: ***Not yet avaliable***
 14) Transcendence: ***Not yet avaliable***
-- Note: these projects have their main functions inside the project_name.c files.

 ## Game Engine project I work on:
 - [Enigma Engine](https://github.com/sfidan42/AEngine)